dedeswim/vits-robustness-torch/README.md

 \*work done as a Master's student at EPFL

-Repository for the paper **A *Light* Recipe to Train Robust Vision Transformers***.
+Repository for the paper **A *Light* Recipe to Train Robust Vision Transformers**.
 It contains both the code and the checkpoints of 22 models from the paper relative to 5 different datasets.
 The codebase is also capable of training models if they are part of, or can be integrated in `timm`, on both GPUs and TPUs.
 It also supports any 3-channels image classification dataset which is either part of `tfds` or `torchvision`.

+## News

+The paper was accepted at the first IEEE Conference on Secure and Trustworthy Machine Learning [SaTML](https://satml.org)!

 ## Abstract